Workers Party of Britain: 2024 local elections

 In March 2024, the party gained its first councillor when the former mayor of Hounslow, Amritpal Mann, defected to the Workers Party.

-At the 2024 United Kingdom local elections, the party stood 33 candidates for councillor positions.
+At the 2024 local elections, the party stood 33 candidates for councillor positions.
 Four of them were elected, including two in the Metropolitan Borough of Rochdale (where they received 13% of the overall vote with Labour receiving 42% and the Conservatives 19%) and one in Calderdale.
-Shahbaz Sarwar, their candidate in Longsight Ward, Manchester, unseated deputy leader of City Council Luthfur Rahman, with 2,444 votes to Labour’s 2,259.
+Shahbaz Sarwar, their candidate in Longsight Ward, Manchester, unseated deputy leader of City Council Luthfur Rahman, with 2,444 votes to Labour's 2,259.
 The WPB endorsed independent candidate for the Mayor of the West Midlands, Akhmed Yakoob, came third with 69,621 votes (11.7%).
 Yakoob announced his intention to stand in the 2024 general election at Birmingham Ladywood.
 He is again endorsed by the WPB.

-The party's mayoral candidate in Lewisham, John Hamilton, distributed a flyer saying "Starmer’s Labour Party is falling apart.
+The party's mayoral candidate in Lewisham, John Hamilton, distributed a flyer saying "Starmer's Labour Party is falling apart.
 Any criticism of Israel is labelled antisemitic.
 He is their puppet".
-He posed with a placard that depicted a swastika above a Jewish Star of David.
+He posed with a placard that depicted a swastika above a Jewish Star of David next to corresponding historical massacres.
 He came fifth, with 5.7% of the vote.
 On 2 July, independent (formerly Labour) Burnley councillor Syeda Kazmi joined the party.